MadelineBaggins/git-manager/README.md

 ### Example repository pushing upstream

-This `post-receiev` hook will fail the first time, but once you add your server's SSH keys to GitHub, and make an initial push manually from the server with something like `git push -u github main` to accept GitHub's public key,
+This `post-receive` hook will fail the first time, but once you add your server's SSH keys to GitHub, and make an initial push manually from the server with something like `git push -u github main` to accept GitHub's public key,